WATERBIRD

 On 20 April 1962, Sir Wavell Wakefield, Edward Wakefield’s nephew, wrote to the Westmorland Gazette that he still had the float.

-On 27 July 1971, the well-preserved central float was presented to the Royal Air Force Museum by Lord Wavell Wakefield.
-It was initially displayed at the RAF Museum, Hendon, moving to Cardington.
-Then, following storage at RAF Henlow, it was transferred to the RAF Museum Reserve Collection at Stafford.
+On 27 July 1971, the well-preserved central float and other surviving parts were presented to the Royal Air Force Museum by Lord Wavell Wakefield.
+They were initially displayed at the RAF Museum, Hendon, moving to Cardington.
+Then, following storage at RAF Henlow, they were transferred to the RAF Museum Reserve Collection at Stafford.

-In January 2022, the RAF Museum selected the central float and the other Waterbird parts for transfer of ownership and invited expressions of interest.
+In January 2022, the RAF Museum selected Waterbird’s central float and the other parts for transfer of ownership and invited expressions of interest.

 THE WINDERMERE HISTORY IS HERE